-With an annual harvest of 370 tons and a daily crop yield of over a ton, Friðheimar defies the odds of the Icelandic winters and invites customers in for a hearty bowl of tomato soup, tomato beer, or if you’re feeling it, tomato ice cream!
-The ambiance of the restaurant offers a unique experience to eat amongst the plants, within the greenhouse!
-Tomatoes are the key ingredient in every dish and the backbone to the attraction.
-Friðheimar has about 10,000 plants in its greenhouses, needing trimming and picking weekly.
-Tomato plants are pollinated by the famous Friðheimar bumble bees that live and work within the greenhouse!
+With an annual harvest of 370 tons and a daily crop yield of over a ton, Friðheimar defies the odds of the Icelandic winters.
+The farm invites customers in for a hearty bowl of tomato soup, tomato beer or if you’re feeling it, tomato ice cream!

 Since 2011, a focus has been on increasing tourism, expanding the crop growing space (by 60%) and developing a range of food products and souvenirs for visitors to purchase and take home.